Published: March 13, 2020

 In the event you are waiting to make your decision:

 To our loved ones,

-You are likely following the coronavirus’ impact around the world, just as we are.
-At this point in time, we are waiting to see how the situation unfolds in the coming months before we make a decision regarding our wedding plans.
+We are closely following COVID updates, and at this point in time, are waiting to see how the situation unfolds in the coming months before we make a decision regarding our wedding plans.

 We will continue to keep in touch with you with updates as our plans progress, and will keep our wedding website updated with all new information.